Triangle

 The course will begin with introductory material on general relativity and its mathematical language of differential geometry.
 You will then continue with more advanced modules with applications to the study of black holes, cosmology and aspects of general relativity related to string theory.

-The course assumes you have a familiarity with quantum mechanics and special relativity at an introductory level.
+The MSc assumes you have a familiarity with quantum mechanics and special relativity at an introductory level.
+No prior knowledge of general relativity is required.

 You will study a total of 180 credits, split across 120 credits worth of taught modules and a 60-credit research dissertation.